 2021 Grant Funding

-Applications are being accepted now through July 29, 2020.
-Applications will be reviewed by the Citizen Grant Committee with recommendations presented to City Council in Fall 2019.
+The City of Aspen is pleased to announce the application process for Community Arts and Non-Profits grants is now open with over $1 million in available funding.
+Applications are being accepted now through July 31, 2020.
+Applications will be reviewed by the Citizen Grant Committee with recommendations presented to City Council in Fall 2020.

-Wheeler Non-Profit Arts Grants
+Wheeler Arts Grants and Community Nonprofit Grants

 Health and Human Services Grants